rockfordweb/pastebin2/readme.md

 - database and credentials to match app/config/local/database.php

+- npm install
 - composer update
 - bower install
 - bower install boostrap -S (make sure the bower_components folder is in /public/)
 - php artisan migrate
+- grunt develop

+Run `grunt develop` to start the watcher.
+Watcher will pay attention to `/public/less/style.less`, `/public/js/main.js`, and `Gruntfile.js` and do things with them.

 Form
 Edit Form